-ROC had no lost time injuries or other recordable injury during 2015.
+ROC had no lost time injuries or other recordable injury during 2016.
 No Tier 1 or Tier 2 process safety events occurred.
+ROC has now completed more than two years without a lost time injury.

-Implementation of our updated HSE Management Systems, additional HSE Expectations and our Asset Integrity Management system progressed as we continue to pursue HSE excellence.
-A corporate HSE audit was conducted at our Cliff Head operation.
+Implementation of our HSE Management Systems, HSE Expectations and our Asset Integrity Management system progressed as we continue to pursue HSE excellence.
+A corporate process safety and asset integrity audit was conducted at our Cliff Head operation.